DanPark13/IHaveADream/README.md

-# I Have A Dream App: Where it all began
+# I Have A Dream App: Where my programming journey began

 Before the summer of 9th grade, I started to learn how to program.